01mu/a-star-algorithm/README.md

 # a-star-algorithm
-A* algorithm sliding game solver
+A* algorithm sliding game solver.
+Options for depth first branch and bound search with different heuristic options.

 Output:
 ---